-In Ontario, an order certifying an action as a class proceeding may only be appealed with leave of the court whereas an order denying class certification can be appealed as of right.
-The test for leave includes a consideration that the matter to be addressed before the court is one of public importance.
-Ontario's appellate review includes an appeal to an interim appeal court, namely the Divisional Court of Ontario and thereafter to the Ontario Court of Appeal.
+Historically in Ontario, an order certifying an action as a class proceeding could only be appealed with leave of the (Divisional) court, whereas an order denying class certification could be appealed as of right to the Divisional Court.
+The test for leave included a consideration that the matter to be addressed before the court was one of public importance.
+However, with the passing of Bill 161 on October 1, 2020, the asymmetrical appeal rights were removed and there is now a direct right of appeal to the Court of Appeal of Ontario for certification-related orders for both plaintiffs and defendants.

 Since January 1, 2016, pursuant to the Code of Civil Procedure, the defendant now has the right to seek leave to appeal from a judgment authorizing a class action.
 In Centrale des syndicats du Québec v.
-Allen, 2016 QCCA 621, the Québec Court of Appeal established the applicable test to grant such leave.
-The Court stated that the test must be "stringent" and appeals must be reserved for exceptional cases.
+Allen, 2016 QCCA 621, the Court of Appeal of Québec established the applicable test to grant such leave.
+The Court stated that the test must be "stringent," and appeals must be reserved for exceptional cases.
 Therefore, the Court will grant leave to appeal where the judgment appears to have an overriding error on its very face concerning the interpretation of the conditions for instituting the class action or the assessment of the facts relating to those conditions, or, further, where it is a flagrant case of incompetence of the Superior Court.
-This important decision demonstrates the liberal approach adopted by Québec courts, which imposes a low threshold for obtaining authorization to institute a class action.
-The Allen "test" has been confirmed on numerous occasions by the Québec Court of Appeal.
+This important decision demonstrates the liberal approach adopted by Québec courts, which impose a low threshold for obtaining authorization to institute a class action.
+The Allen "test" has been confirmed on numerous occasions by the Court of Appeal of Québec.

-In British Columbia, Alberta and the Federal Court, there is an appeal as of right whether or not the class action is certified.
-In Saskatchewan and Manitoba, an order certifying or refusing to certify a proceeding as a class action may only be appealed with leave of a justice of the Court of Appeal (which leave may be sought by either party).
-In New Brunswick, Nova Scotia and Newfoundland leave is required to appeal an order certifying or decertifying a class action.
+In British Columbia, Alberta and the Federal Court, there is an appeal as of right from the certification decision whether or not the class action is certified.
+In Saskatchewan, Manitoba and Prince Edward Island, an order certifying or refusing to certify a proceeding as a class action may only be appealed with leave of a justice of the Court of Appeal (which leave may be sought by either party).
+In New Brunswick, Nova Scotia and Newfoundland, leave is required to appeal an order certifying or decertifying a class action.